islasola/mockdoc/docs/add_billing_method.md

 ## Use AWS marketplace

 You can also subscribe to [Zilliz Cloud on AWS marketplace](https://aws.amazon.com/marketplace/pp/prodview-iqbidum7feuio).
+For details on how to subscribe to our service on AWS Marketplace, see [Subscribe on AWS Marketplace](#)